-I do think about the holiday, of course I do.
+I did think about the holiday, of course I did.
 And I do still yearn for it.
 But at that moment, I did not want to talk about it.
 Because, somehow it hurt too much and I had not yet figured out, what to do about it.

 Switching from holiday mode to our ‘every day life’ is not always a smooth transition.
 We can feel apprehension, regrets, unhappiness, fear and depression.
 What to do?

 2. If you, too, feel some kind of holiday or vacation blues, then what bothers you and leaves you unfulfilled?

 I can think of at least two reasons: